OData/v3ProtocolDocument/OData URL Conventions.markdown

 The service root URL identifies the root of an OData service.
 The resource identified by this URL MUST be an AtomPub Service Document (as specified in [RFC5023]) and follow the OData conventions for AtomPub Service Documents (or an alternate representation of an Atom Service Document if a different format is requested).
 OData: JSON Format specifies such an alternate JSON-based representation of a service document.
 The service document is required to be returned from the root of an OData service to provide clients with a simple mechanism to enumerate all of the collections of resources available for the data service.

 ## 4.0 resource path ##
 The resource path construction rules defined in this section are optional.
-OData servers are encouraged to follow the URL path construction rules (in addition to the required query string rules) as such consistency promotes a rich ecosystem of reusable client components and libraries.
+OData services are encouraged to follow the URL path construction rules (in addition to the required query string rules) as such consistency promotes a rich ecosystem of reusable client components and libraries.

 The resource path section of a URL identifies the resource to be interacted with (such as Customers, a single Customer, Orders related to Customers in London, and so forth).
 The resource path enables any aspect of the data model (collections of entities, a single entity, properties, Links, service operations, and so on) exposed by an OData service to be addressed.